TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Conditions/Index.rst

 Condition criteria are based on the `Symfony expression language <https://symfony.com/doc/current/components/expression_language/syntax.html>`__.
-The core allows extending the symfony expression language with own variables and functions, see :ref:`symfony expression language API <sel-within-typoscript-conditions>` for more details.
+The Core allows extending the Symfony expression language with own variables and functions, see :ref:`symfony expression language API <sel-within-typoscript-conditions>` for more details.